-Housing association are privately-owned, not-for-profit organisations that aim to provide lower-cost social housing.
+Housing associations are privately owned, not-for-profit organisations that aim to provide lower-cost social housing.
 They are independent but they are regulated by the government.
-They're also sometimes known as registered social landlords or private registered providers of social housing.
+They're also sometimes known as registered social landlords (RSL) or private registered providers (RP) of social housing.

 Housing associations provide a wide range of housing.
 Some only own and manage a few properties, while larger ones might own whole estates.
-Housing associations offer similar types of housing as local councils but some specialise in particular types of housing - for example family homes, sheltered accommodation for older people, and accessible homes for people with disabilities.
+Housing associations offer similar types of housing as local councils, but some specialise in particular types of housing - for example family homes, Housing for older people, and accessible homes for people with disabilities.

 Applying for a housing association home

-Hanover Housing Association has affordable rental properties for the over 55s.
+Hanover Housing Association has affordable rental properties for people over 55.

 Housing cooperatives are groups of people who live in and collectively manage their accommodation.
 This involves taking responsibility for arranging repairs, making decisions about rent and who joins or leaves the co-op.
 Living in a housing co-operative can be a good way to get affordable housing and may give you more control over where you live.
 It is usually most suitable for single people.

 The Confederation of Co-operative Housing has details of service agencies that hold central waiting lists from which they send people to the co-ops that they service.